- Linear Technology

-Open Systems tape usage is almost entirely confined to backup and recovery.
+Open Systems tape usage is almost entirely confined to backup and recovery and long term archived data.
 Some backup products, TSM for example, work just like a VTS as they backup data to a disk cache then stage if off to tape later.
 SATA disk is so cheap that backup to disk is a viable option and that will speed up recovery.
 Many companies are using the Cloud to store backups, and while that data does not end up stored in fluffy white stuff, the physical storage is not your problem anymore.
 So is there a requirement for Virtual Tape in the Open Systems arena?

 There are essentially three types of virtual tape libraries; those that completely eliminate tape by replacing tape entirely with disk; those that augment tape by using a disk cache to virtualise the real tapes, and hybrid products that give you the option to be either disk only, or to use backend tape.
 These virtual tape types are called VTE (Virtual Tape Elimination), VTA (Virtual Tape Augmented) or VTH (Virtual Tape Hybrid) products in future.
 Most Open Systems virtual tape systems are VTE architecture.